john-livingston/john-livingston.github.io/research/ncov.md

 ![](/assets/images/cases_rate_top10_pc_min100000.png){:width="900px"}

-Now we can see that the growth in cases per capita has been steepest for Iceland.
-This is again likely related to the fact that they have tested 100% of the population.
-If we instead look at deaths per capita, we can clearly see that the situation in Spain is actually worse than in Italy, even though there Italy has had more deaths:
+Now we see that China doesn't make the top 10 (due to its large population), and the growth in cases per capita is currently steepest for Iceland.
+This is again likely related to the fact that Iceland has tested 100% of its population.
+If we now look at the growth in deaths per capita, we can see that the situation in Spain is actually worse than in Italy, even though Italy has had more deaths:

 ![](/assets/images/deaths_rate_top10_pc_min100000.png){:width="900px"}

-It is apparent that Spain will reach Italy's current level of deaths per capita (nearly 0.02%) before they reach the 30 day mark, whereas it has taken Italy nearly 40 days to reach its current state.
+Without a significant change in course, it is apparent that Spain will reach Italy's current level of deaths per capita (nearly 0.02%) before they reach the 30 day mark, whereas it has taken Italy nearly 40 days to reach its current state.